amywork777/jewelrythingy/README.md

 - **Text to 3D**: Generate 3D models from text descriptions
 - **Image to 3D**: Generate 3D models from uploaded images
-- **AI-Enhanced Image**: Use AI to analyze images and generate enhanced 3D models
+- **Manufacturability-Enhanced Image**: Use optimization to analyze images and generate manufacturing-enhanced 3D models
 - **Voice Input**: Record voice descriptions for text inputs
 - **STL Download**: Convert and download models in STL format for 3D printing
 - **3D Preview**: View the generated STL models directly in the browser